 Inadequate fat intake

 Fats are your friend!
-Fats including avocado, nuts, nut butter, seeds and olive take longer for your body to digest.
-Including fat at meals and snacks helps to stable blood sugar, promote satiety and slow down the digestion and absorption of sugars.
+Fats including avocado, nuts, nut butter, seeds and olives take longer for your body to digest.
+Including healthy whole food fats at meals and snacks helps to stable blood sugar, promote satiety, and slow down the digestion and absorption of sugars.
 I recommend 1-2 servings of fat at meals and snacks for most people.

 High consumption of non-nutritive sweeteners

 Non-nutritive sweeteners are found in things like Splenda, sweetnlow, equal, diet beverages, and sugar-free desserts.
 Non-nutritive sweeteners can be up to 700 times sweeter than regular table sugar.
-The intensity of sweetness in these products can distort your natural sense of taste, making it difficult to appreciate and detect the natural sweetness of other foods like fruit.
+The intensity of sweetness in these products can distort your sense of taste, making it difficult to appreciate and detect the natural sweetness of foods like fruit.
 New research is also finding that non-nutritive sweeteners may have a negative impact on gut microbial activity.
-I recommend mindfully including real sweeteners including honey, maple syrup, and brown sugar.
+I recommend mindfully including real sweeteners including honey, maple syrup, and brown sugar in moderation.